-Nurturing Healthy Behaviors Appropriation "Rooted in Relationships" is a public-private initiative to build capacity of local communities to enhance the social-emotional development of young children up to age 8.
+(4) Nurturing Healthy Behaviors Appropriation \$400,000 34-35 "Rooted in Relationships" is a public-private initiative to build capacity of local communities to enhance the social-emotional development of young children up to age 8.
 The Nurturing Healthy Behaviors (NHB) appropriation makes up a portion of the public investment.
-In FY 2019, the initiative expanded to 21 Nebraska counties. \$384,000 36-37 Early Childhood Grants The Nebraska Early Childhood Education Grant Program funds school districts to support the development of children ages 3-5 in center-based programs run by the local school district or educational service unit.
-All early childhood programs funded by these grants must operate in compliance with Rule 11 regulations, and the fiscal agent for these grant funds may be a public school, consortium of schools, or educational service units. \$3,474,583 38-39 Early Childhood Provider ("Scholarships and Bonuses") Appropriations The Early Childhood Provider Appropriations provide funding for providers seeking to improve the quality of the early learning experience they provide to young children.
-The funding appropriated finances a limited number of scholarships to providers for coursework in early childhood education and incentive bonuses for program quality improvements. \$162,240 40-41 Nebraska Department of Education - Flow-Through Provider Fees The Early Childhood Training Center of the Nebraska Department of Education offers professional development opportunities for members of the early childhood workforce in seven geographical areas of the state.
+The initiative is currently at work in 27 Nebraska counties.
+(5) Early Childhood Grants \$3,619,357 36-37 The Nebraska Early Childhood Education Grant Program funds school districts to support the development of children ages 3-5 in center-based programs run by the local school district or educational service unit.
+All early childhood programs funded by these grants must operate in compliance with Rule 11 regulations, and the fiscal agent for these grant funds may be a public school, consortium of schools, or educational service units.
+6 Early Childhood Provider ("Scholarships and Bonuses") \$169,000 38-39 Appropriations The Early Childhood Provider Appropriations support providers seeking to improve the quality of the early learning experience they offer young children.
+The funding finances a limited number of scholarships to providers for coursework in early childhood education and incentive bonuses for program quality improvements.
+(8) 1Nebraska Department of Education - Flow-Through Provider \$4.953 40-41 The Early Childhood Training Center of the Nebraska Department of Education offers professional development opportunities for members of the early childhood workforce in seven geographical areas of the state.
 Funds collected from attendees are deposited into one of two cash funds and expended solely for the purpose of training.
-No funds are retained for administrative purposes. \$79,610 42-43 State Total \$66,158,263 TOTAL INVESTMENT-FEDERAL AND STATE COMBINED \$191,521,838
+No funds are retained for administrative purposes.

+State Total \$80,945,045

+TOTAL INVESTMENT-FEDERAL AND STATE COMBINED